PranayPandhre/Image_Similarity_Search/README.md

 ---

 #### **4. SIFT**
-- SIFT method is widely used for image similarity search due to its robustness and ability to identify and match distinctive features in images, regardless of variations.
+- The SIFT method is widely used for image similarity search due to its robustness and ability to identify and match distinctive features in images, regardless of variations.
 SIFT methodology mainly involves keypoints and descriptors.
 Keypoints and descriptors  are fundamental concepts used to identify and describe distinctive regions in an image for tasks like similarity search.
 Keypoints identify where the distinctive features are located in the image.
 Each keypoint corresponds to a specific pixel in the image, typically representing corners, edges, or blobs that are rich in texture and less likely to change under transformations.
 Descriptors describe what those features look like.
 SIFT generates a 128-dimensional vector for each keypoint.
 This vector encodes gradient magnitudes and directions in a local region around the keypoint.

 #### **Process**
 - The SIFT process identifies keypoints (scale-invariant points of interest) and computes feature descriptors for images.
 Descriptors from two images are matched using a brute-force matcher with Lowe's ratio test to filter good matches.